Aerospace Industry Recognition

 The New Hartford and Dunkirk facilities in New York are industry leaders in the production of premium quality nickel base superalloys for both static and rotating aerospace and land-based gas turbine applications.

-Our Vacuum Induction Melting (VIM) furnace is our primary melting process, and at 45,000 pounds capacity makes it among the largest in the world.
-In addition to servicing cast and wrought billet applications, we also produce premium-quality re-melt alloys for powder applications.
+Our Vacuum Induction Melting (VIM) furnace is our primary melting process.
+Its 45,000 pounds capacity makes it among the world's largest.
+In addition to servicing cast and wrought billet applications, we produce premium-quality re-melt alloys.

-SMC's cold finishing facility includes conditioning equipment for billet and bar surface preparation (ground or peeled).
+Special Metals' state-of-the-art cold finishing facility includes conditioning equipment for billet and bar surface preparation — ground or peeled.
 Billet and bar surfaces are finished to meet all varieties of customer specifications and inspection criteria.

-SMC conducts a variety of non-destructive tests on our product including penetrant inspection and contact and immersion sonic inspection to ensure compliance to all of our customer specifications.
+SMC conducts non-destructive tests including penetrant inspection and contact and immersion sonic inspection to ensure compliance to all specifications.
 Our C-scan immersion sonic inspection system for billet is among the newest in the world.

-SMC is considered a world leader in melting technology; this leadership translates into lot-to-lot uniformity and the highest quality in all of our products.
+SMC is a leader in melting technology; this leadership translates into lot-to-lot uniformity and the highest quality products.

 All of the secondary melting furnaces have modern control systems, many of which were developed by Special Metals.